thenoisyninga/Lightning-Simulation/README.md

 # Lightning Simulation
-A simple simulation of lightnind done using mattdesl's canvas-sketch.
+A simple simulation of lightning done using mattdesl's canvas-sketch.